erikdroh/100DaysofMLCode/README.md

 # 100DaysOfMLCode

+## Summary of Days

+### Day 1 - Deep Neural Network

+Contents:
+- Item 1
+- Item 2
+- Item 3

+Description:
+Today I learned about x, y and z and created a neural network which was able to do this and that!

 ## Overview

 These are the instructions for [this](https://www.youtube.com/watch?v=cuQMBj1cWPo&t=7s) video on Youtube by Siraj Raval for the #100DaysofMLCode Challenge.